 If you’re booked on an earlier flight and are standing by for a later flight, you must list for the later flight and call in to ensure you aren’t marked as a no-show for the earlier flight.
 If you don’t notify American, you risk your reservation being canceled and receiving a penalty.

 Without status, an annual individual membership to the Admirals Club costs $650.
 You’re able to renew this membership at a rate of $600 annually.
-By being a Platinum member, you get to buy Admiral’s Club access for the first time at $600, and then renew every year thereafter at $550.
+As a Platinum member, you get to buy Admirals Club access for the first time at $600, and then renew every year thereafter at $550.

 As a Platinum AAdvantage member, you will have access to Admirals Clubs when flying to the Caribbean (including the U.S. Virgin Islands and Puerto Rico), Canada, Mexico, and Central America.

-Normally as a Platinum, you would not be entitled to any Admirals Club access on these flights when flying American to these destinations, but this is now a new benefit.
-To help you decipher which locations are eligible for this privilege, anytime you can use a 500-mile upgrade to upgrade your flight, you’ll have access to a club when departing the U.S.
+To help you decipher which locations are eligible for this privilege, anytime you can receive a complimentary upgrade to upgrade your flight, you’ll have access to an Admirals Club when departing the U.S.